roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-11 ****** bysadkins116© I want to thank everyone who has commented on the previous chapters.
+I want to thank everyone who has commented on the previous chapters.
 As you can tell I am finishing this series.
 You can only go so long before it is redundant and boring.
 This story is a fantasy; this should not and would not happen in real life.
 Being as this is fantasy several things included are not even possible.
 There is no such thing as a Mind Bender, and women would not put themselves in such a position.
 However, I am working to bring this story to as logical conclusion as possible.
 I expect that chapter 12 will end this adventure.
 I welcome your comments, both positive and negative.
 As this was my first foray into writing, I have learned a lot.
 I'm not sure if I will continue with another series or not.
 I am thinking of a few ideas but nothing concrete as yet.

  I want to thank HMauthor for her help in editing this story.
 Her advice and editing really helped me.